 Kathy Knaus is a painter who creates colorful works taken from her life.
 Her paintings range from representational to abstraction.
-The current choice of material for her enticing works is oil, acrylic, mixed media on canvas, video and installation.
+The choice of material for her enticing works is oil and acrylic on canvas, sculpture, video and installation.

 Kathy exhibits her work in various galleries in the Denver area.
-She is a member, an officer, and exhibitor at the prestigious Ice Cube Gallery and an associate member and exhibitor of the well-known Pirate Gallery.
+She is a member, an officer, and exhibitor at the prestigious Ice Cube Gallery.

 A Billboard of Knaus’ artwork is on display at the Denver Center for the Performing Arts.
 This billboard can be seen at the corner of Arapahoe and 14th Street in Denver.
 Her work was chosen by the Commission for the Denver Theater Arts.